 There were endless questions in my mind.
 So many markers and so many lives taken.
 The longer I drove, it seemed they were everywhere.

 About two hundred miles into our trip, I was caught off guard as I turned a corner and saw a family gathered together on the side of the road.
 It was a picturesque scene, like something out of a movie.
 At first glance, I thought they had a flat tire, however, due to the location being on a narrow corner as they stood in the gravel, I saw the cross and instantly knew.

 My heart broke for them.
-I found myself wondering how they were coping as I knew first hand that familiar feeling and struggle of how painful it must be drive that stretch of road and return to that place.
+I found myself wondering how they were coping as I knew first hand that familiar feeling and struggle of how painful it must be driving that stretch of road and returning to the place where their lives were shattered.
 The family had put up a cross, black with white writing, which also reminded me of a place where I don’t want to go.
 A place I have never returned.
 Yet I wonder what ours looks like.
 I’ve seen it in pictures and it tears me up.

 Thanks to my husband, Lydia’s roadside memorial is intact and a reminder that she was here.
 A beautiful life lost, yet always to be remembered.

 Covered with stuffed animals and flowers for months, people wore their hearts on their sleeves as they took their own time to go and leave a token of remembrance, showing their love for a little girl.
 Part of that sits in my house, a little pink bear, tattered and torn by wind and rain, now perched on the shelf, a soft and sullen reminder of my first-born.